40-Something Women, The Rise of Perimenopause and Why You Should Stop Blaming Your Hormones.

 And you thought it was just you.
 Or you and your friends.

-Yet, as we all become more aware of perimenopause, we face a slippery slope, which many medical professionals and others have already tumbled down, often, dare I say, gleefully.
+Yet, as we become more aware of perimenopause, we face a slippery slope, which many medical professionals and others have already tumbled down, often, dare I say, gleefully.
 If so many disruptive symptoms appear during perimenopause, then surely a woman’s midlife problems are all about her hormones?

 Well no, BACK UP.